sftcd/cs7ns1/assignments/practical3/README.md

 - The format for the file to upload is described above and here's an [example](as3-sample.broken).

-Usually with so many students doing an assignments, some tweaks to these instructions will be needed, so check back here often to see if there have been any updates.
+Usually with so many students doing an assignment, some tweaks to these instructions will be needed, so check back here often to see if there have been any updates.